Why $80K–$120K Operators Should Strengthen Foundation Before Scaling: Rushing Costs 8–12 Months of Rebuilding

 Example implementation (Rowan):

-When revenue hit $145K six months later, I posted the job immediately, hired within 2 weeks, and the new hire was productive in 3 weeks using pre-built training.
-Zero scrambling.
+When revenue hit $145K six months later, he posted the job immediately, hired within 2 weeks, and the new hire was productive in 3 weeks using the pre-built training—zero scrambling.

 Standard approach: Need hire urgently → Scramble to document role → Rush training → 12 weeks integration.